JonasHeim/QwerteeParser/README.md

 bot_owner_chat_id = <chat_id_of_bot_owner>
 ```

-The bot can notify ~~all registered user~~ the bot_owner automatically (default once per day at 09:00 AM) about the offers.
+The bot can notify all registered user automatically (default once per day at 09:00 AM) about the offers.

+When registering, the chat_id of the user is saved to a set (unique); and when unregistering the chat_id will be deleted.

 Current implemented commands:
 - /start